ZG089/Re-Malwack/README.md

 ```
 "Usage: re-malwack [--restore[-original | -default] | --blockporn | --whitelist <domain> | --help]"
-"--restore-default: Restore the hosts file to the modules default state & updates it."
+    "--restore-default: Updates the hosts file."
     "--restore-original: Restore the hosts file to its original state.
-(No blocking)"
+(Disable ads blocking)"
     "--blockporn: Block pornographic websites by adding entries to the hosts file."
     "--whitelist <domain>: Remove the specified domain from the hosts file."
     "--help: Display this help message."
 ```

 ## Total Blocked